manjillama/portfolio/src/blogs/deploy-nodejs-to-ubuntu.md

   }
 ```

+> Notice the localhost port there, that's the port on which our app should be running.

 #### Enable your Server Blocks and Restart Nginx

 Now that we have our server block files, we need to enable them.
 We can do this by creating symbolic links from these files to the sites-enabled directory, which Nginx reads from during startup.